PeterSoerud/birc-project/README.md

 ### Git

 [Git](https://git-scm.com/) is a version control tool that you use from the terminal.
+It does not interfere with your files, but it lets you monitor the state of your files so you can easily see if any files are added, modified, or removed, and it allows you to (manually) maintain a record of what files where changes when, how, and for what reason.
+This record is stored on your own computer, so it does not serve as a backup in case your computer dies on you.
+To backup your record you need to syncronize your local `birc-project` repository on your computer with the `birc-project` repository on GitHub.
+You can see how below.

 Start logging into the cluster and run these two commands to let Git know who you are:
 ```
 git config --global user.name "Your GitHub user name"
 git config --global user.email your_email@whatever.com